lineality/adding_python_libraries_env_to_AWS_Lambda_function/README.md

 - pandas
 - psycopg2 (for postgreSQL)

-#### Method: To add additional libraries we will be adding a virtual environment with additional python packages to the AWS Lambda Function.
+#### Method: To add additional libraries we will be uploading a zipped python-virtual-environment (which contains additional python packages) to the AWS Lambda Function.

 It is relatively simple to set up the AWS Lambda Function with additional python libraries, but:
 1. The steps must be done exactly-correctly and sadly the official documentation is a bit lacking.
 2. It is more difficult to change that Lambda Function because the code is hidden from view when bundled with the virtual environment that contains the additional python libraries.
+3. zipped environments larger than ~50mb must be loaded to S3 first, then imported into AWS Lambda.

 # Steps: